theresarto/theresarto/README.md

 # 👋 Hi, I’m Theresa (@theresarto)

-I’m passionate about backend software development and process automation, creating solutions that streamline workflows and improve efficiency.
+I’m passionate about backend software development and process automation, **building solutions that streamline workflows** and drive measurable results.
+With a foundation in **business strategy** and **data analytics**, I bridge the gap between technical delivery and strategic growth, creating systems that are both efficient and impactful.

 ## About Me